sparkbox/lamppost/README.md

 You'll want to fill out your own about page.
 To do this, edit `app/views/about/_about_content.html.erb`.

 ### Setup DNS & SSL
-Lamp Post is configured to force SSL.
+Lamp Post is configured to force [SSL (https)](https://support.google.com/webmasters/answer/6073543?hl=en).
 This can be overridden if need be (see below).
 To setup SSL with DNSimple:

 1. [Add an alias record to your domain](https://support.dnsimple.com/articles/domain-apex-heroku/#point-using-alias) (we use DNSimple)
 2. [Purchase an SSL certificate](https://dnsimple.com/ssl-certificates)